A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 config_handler.set_global()), and you get to send a percentage to the very same

-bar() handler!
-For example to set it at 15%, you would call
+bar() handler to put the alive-bar where you want!
+For example to send 15%, you would call

-Call it as frequently as you need, the refresh rate will be asynchronously computed as usual, according to current progress and elapsed time.
+Call it as frequently as you need, the refresh rate will be asynchronously computed according to the progress and the elapsed time, not the update rate.

-total if you have it, to get all the same counter, throughput and eta widgets as the definite mode.
-The counter will be inferred from the supplied user percentage.
+total, and get all the same counter, throughput and eta statistics widgets as the definite mode.
+The counter is inferred from the supplied percentage.

 If you omit the

-total, it's not possible to infer the counter widget, but you'll still kinda get the throughput and eta widgets, a simpler one with only "%/s" (percent per second) and a rough ETA to get to 100%, which are very inaccurate, but better than nothing.
+total, it's not possible to infer neither the counter nor the throughput widgets, and you get a simpler "percent/second" (%/s) and a rough eta, calculated to get to 100%.

 Just remember: You do not have to think about which mode you should be using, just always pass a